Shrpp/FL11211-C2/README.md

 # The blog of FL11211-C2

+The blog will be divided by two sections:
+- Computer Architecture
+- Math
+Both will be written in English and Spanish.
+In order to fulfill the English assignment it will be possible switch between the two languages.

 ## Technologies used
 - NextJs [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
 - TailwindCSS [Learn TailwindCSS](https://tailwindcss.com/docs/installation).